 Come See Us

 To help your child feel more at ease, your family may tour the hospital before your scheduled stay or visit.
-To arrange for a tour, call 937-641-3333.
-If your child is scheduled for surgery, be sure to take advantage of our Presurgery Tour.
-Tours are held two evenings each week.
-You may also order a DVD or video to watch from home, or you may view the tour online.
+To arrange a tour, please call our child life team at 937-641-5903.
+You may also order a DVD or video to watch from home.